-1. Direct donation
+1. Direct donation.

-Legally, a nonprofit organization is a corporation or an association that conducts business for the benefit of the general public without shareholders and without a profit motive.
-Nonprofits that file for 501(c)(3) public charity status are eligible for tax-exempt status.
-The government rewards people who give to charity by allowing them to deduct the amount donated from their taxable income at the end of the year.
+Legally, a nonprofit organization conducts business for the benefit of the general public without private ownership and without a profit motive.
+Nonprofits that are operated for charitable purposes under 501(c)(3) status are eligible for tax-exempt status.
+The government rewards people who give to charity by allowing them to deduct the amount donated from their taxable income at the end of the year, subject to certain limitations.